1939 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Comprehensive auction data reveals this coin’s steady performance across various market conditions and collector preferences.

-Market activity show sustained interest from both type collectors and date-specific enthusiasts seeking quality San Francisco production.
+Market activity shows sustained interest from both type collectors and date-specific enthusiasts seeking quality San Francisco production.

 Market activity: 1939-S Wheat Penny (RD)